 Over the years, we’ve made several enhancements to Blackbaud School Website SystemTM (formerly onMessage) URLs with an eye toward search engine optimization (SEO).
 Some of these have been invisible changes in the code noticeable only by search engines, while others, such as making all websites https secure, were recognized by our SEO-conscious schools.
 None of these enhancements, however, have been requested more than the upcoming February 6 release to enable removing /page from our website URLs.

 Phase two will remove the /page URLs entirely and redirect all traffic to the school URLs without it.
-We will begin removing the /page URLs on February 11, and it will take several days for all school websites to see the change.
 The redirects put in place will be 301 redirects to indicate that this is a permanent change.
 Google honors 301 redirects by passing SEO value earned from inbound links from the old URL to the new version.

 What are the SEO benefits?